zhou100/MusicBoxChurn/README.md

 The accurate prediction result can suggest the right time when the operation system should try to intervene and influence the user in order to retain more current users of the music box.

 Current users are important asset to the product and churn prevention is crucial to guarantee income inflows.
 Accurate churn prediction provides the right users to target and the right time to intervene, providing value to the production operation process.

+The recommendation system built is quite accurate and can help improve the users experience on using the music box.